javigs82/ansible-role-clickhouse/README.md

 In order to "mount" the cluster, `hostname` takes an important consideration.

-Shards and Replicates are define like a yml structure in the following way:
+Cluster is defined in a yaml structure like:

-> shard<N>.replica<N>.local
+> shardN.replicaN.local

-where **local** can be any domain that can be resolve.
-Notice that this role implements vagrant-molecule and use special configuration to develope a service discovery.
+where **shardN.replicaN** is the hostname and **local** is the domain to be resolved.
+Notice that this role implements vagrant-molecule and use special configuration to use service discovery.
 [Click here for more info](./molecule/default/prepare.yml)

 ## Role Variables